 The sponsor will also: 1) participate in the development of the course syllabus, 2) attend at least three class meetings, the first of which must occur during weeks 1-3 of the semester, as indicated in the syllabus, 3) submit an evaluation, and 4) ensure that the course meets 12 times for a minimum total of 18 hours.

 Note: If a course is supervised by more than one faculty supervisor, each supervisor must attend three (3) meetings of the course and participate in the other administrative duties of the faculty supervisor.

-The Committee on Courses expects that the subject will be treated in a critical, evaluative, historical, or analytical way and that House Courses will not teach only skills.
-Care must be taken to proclaim a House Course's academic approach in its title, syllabus, and place where it is offered.
+The Courses Committee expects that House Course subjects will be treated in a critical, evaluative, historical, and/or analytical way, and that House Courses will not primarily teach skills.
+Care must be taken to proclaim a House Course's academic approach in its title, syllabus, and place where it is offered:

-- Each course should require a minimum of 50 pages of reading per week.
-Include on the syllabus the total number of pages required for EACH class meeting, the total number of pages assigned for each week, and the exact page references for ALL readings, including books.
+b.
+Each course should require a minimum of 50 pages of reading (or equivalent) per week.
+The syllabus must include the total number of pages required for EACH class meeting, the total number of pages assigned for each week, and the exact page references for ALL readings, including books.
 If you believe this requirement is inappropriate for the content of your course, contact email@example.com.

 c.
-The syllabus must contain the statement: “A grade of satisfactory in this course requires satisfactory completion of all assignments of this course including written and oral assignments, attendance [and whatever individual other exercises an individual House Course may require.]”
+The syllabus must contain the statement: “A grade of satisfactory in this course requires satisfactory completion of all assignments of this course including written and oral assignments, attendance, and [whatever individual other exercises an individual House Course may require].”

 A House Course must require in its syllabus that students attend at least eleven class sessions.

-Near the end of the semester the instructors, participants, and faculty supervisors must complete course evaluations, for which forms will be provided by the Courses Committee.
+Near the end of the semester, the instructors, participants, and faculty supervisors must complete course evaluations, instructions for which will be provided by the Courses Committee.